Summer Butter Blues!

 Leave your container in the fridge for 1-2 hours (the larger the container, the longer it should stay in).
 Your butter will solidify quickly, ensuring that all the gritty crystallization is gone.

-After a couple of hours, take it out, put the original lid back on and ENJOY!
+After a couple of hours, take it out, let it come to room temperature, then put the original lid back on and ENJOY!

 You can do this with any number of natural butter-based products that have turned to the ‘gritty side.’
 Just always make sure to use common sense safety measures when melting down the product— avoid any metal in the microwave, don’t overheat, and use a plate or tray to hold the original container.